 Although they've been near each other plenty on the show, Tormund and Lyanna have never interacted directly.
 A conversation between them would likely be wildly entertaining.
 Tormund's a pretty strange dude who claims to have had sex with a bear, and the Mormont sigil is a bear, so they'd have lots to discuss.

-If there's one thing that every actor on Game of Thrones should know how to do, it's pose in front of a camera.
+If there's one thing that every actor on Game of Thrones should know how to do, it's to pose in front of a camera.
 Although these people all definitely like each other, the photo makes it pretty clear that the actors are posing.
 Either that or one of them has just told an incredibly funny joke.

 There will always be something thrilling about seeing so many of these actors together, in part because the show has often kept them separated.
 In its final seasons, though, they have started to come together in ways that have been truly satisfying and often quite sad.